Why are extreme temperatures important?

 How have temperature extremes changed?

 The number of cool nights has decreased since the beginning of the 20th Century, with around 20 fewer cool nights since the middle of the century.
-Correspondingly the duration of cold spells has dropped by 8 days on average (globally) during the same period.
+Correspondingly the number of days where minimum temperatures fell below -20°C has dropped by 8 days on average (globally) during the same period.
 And the temperature of the coldest nights has on average increased by 4°C.

-In comparison with the indices measuring high temperatures (on the other end of the temperature distribution) the change over time for all three indices is much steadier, starting from the beginning of the 20th Century, with no strong pauses or increases in the middle of last century.
+In comparison with the indices measuring high temperatures (on the other end of the temperature distribution) the changes in TN10p and TNn over time are much steadier.
+Starting from the beginning of the 20th Century the change is relatively continuous with no strong pauses or changes in gradient (within the short-term variability).
+The index measuring exceptionally low temperatures (TNltm20) is noisier, but shows decreasing counts since the middle of last century.

 How are the temperature indices defined?

 The “Cool Nights” index (TN10p) measures the number of days where the minimum temperature (Tn) exceeds a threshold set by the 10th percentile value (that level which the coldest 10% of nights fall below).
 This threshold is set using a reference period (1961-90).
-The “Cold Spell” (CSDI) counts runs of days which fall below the 10th percentile value and measures the longest of these.
+The TNltm20 index ("very cold days") counts up days where minimum temperatures fell below -20°, but there are many parts of the world where this threshold is never reached.
 And, finally, the “Coldest Day” (TNn) is the simplest, the coldest minimum temperature reached within a year.

 Why have extreme temperatures changed?